Danbury Public Works releases list of streets to be milled, paved - News Break

 Danbury Public Works releases list of streets to be milled, paved

-Danbury Public Works releases list of streets to be milled, paved.
 Danbury City Councilman Farley Santos says after long advocating for the Department of Public Works to release a list of streets to be paved in upcoming seasons, a proposed list of projects to be completed this year has been made public.
 Danbury plans to pave 12 miles of roadway, and the first 7 phases have been released.
 Crews are out on Long Ridge Road and West Redding Road.
 Up next would be Riverview Drive, Hillandale Road and East Gate Road among others.
-Some of the milling work will be done in the evenings.wlad.com
+Some of the milling work will be done in the evenings.98q.com